Godzilla (singer): Early life

 Godzilla and his two siblings were raised by their mother in Morogoro, after their dad died while he was only two years.

 Career

 In early 2007 Godzilla participated in the freestyle battle, he didn't win the first place, but that freestyle battle was a huge success for him as a platform.

 Because it let him to be known and got him his first big radio interview and became one among the first rappers performed in big stages without any official single on radio.

 In 2008 Godzilla joined Malaria No More in their Zinduka Campaign, a campaign aimed to eliminate malaria.

 In January 2014 Godzilla released his first official mixtape that had 18 songs like Illumi-Naught, The Same, Freestyle, Boss, Tungi, Ready or not, cake, Otis, Happy Birthday, Freestyle feat.
 Joti, F**k with me you know I got it, Commercial, Maturation of Godzizi, Money feat.
 Gosby, Hight Tonight, Closer feat.
 Cliff mitindo and Lakuchumpa feat.
 Joti.

+Mbunda died from various health complications, including malaria, hypertension and diabetes on February 12, 2019.